jaysaurus/Co.Koa/miniSite/documentation/Service.md

 };
 ```

-With [co-koa-cli](https://npmjs.com/co-koa-cli) installed, you can install a fresh service template by typing `co-koa-cli --createService <ServiceName>` in your project's root directory. (do not append the name with the word "service!")
+With [co-koa-cli](https://npmjs.com/co-koa-cli) installed, you can create a fresh service template by typing `co-koa-cli --createService <ServiceName>` in your project's root directory. (do not append the name with the word "service!")